 The black lampshades didn’t last long either.
 I informed you several times that I need bright light when my lamps are turned on.
 These black lampshades did not provide the light I needed and they may not work, but it went through one ear and out the other of that head of yours.
-Three months later I just couldn’t stand it anymore so I removed them and put my original lampshades back on the lamps and they were just gorgeous.
+Again, I removed them and put my original lampshades back on the lamps and they were just gorgeous.
 I still got a lot of compliments from the showings how nice the place looked, even without the black lampshades.
 You come over to visit and notice they are gone, and ask what was wrong with your black lampshades?
 Does this Realtor have a listening / hearing problem?

 Tardiness Drama Meltdown